-For the positive control of our study, we based our sample size estimation on a meta-analysis by Wischnewski and colleagues (2016).
-Here, the authors evaluated the effects of PAS{LTP} across 70 experiments performed in 60 studies and found a significant potentiation of corticospinal output (as indexed by MEPs amplitude) right after protocol administration (Cohen's d = 1.44).
-On the other hand, the analysis of 39 PAS{LTD} studies demonstrated a consistent depression of cortical excitability levels compared to baseline immediately after this M1-PAS version (d = 2.04).
+Considering the available literature on the effects of PAS{LTP} and PAS{LTD} on corticospinal excitability, we expect that PAS{LTP} will induce an increase, as compared to baseline, in peak-to-peak MEP amplitude right after its administration.
+At the same time, PAS{LTD} is supposed to reduce MEPs (Suppa et al., 2017; Wischnewski & Schutter, 2016) after its administration.
+In a meta-analysis by Wischnewski and colleagues (2016), the authors evaluated the effects of PAS{LTP} across 70 experiments performed in 60 studies and found a significant potentiation of corticospinal output (as indexed by MEPs amplitude) right after PAS{LTP} administration (Cohen's d = 1.44).
+On the other hand, the analysis of 39 PAS{LTD} studies demonstrated a consistent depression of cortical excitability levels compared to baseline immediately after the protocol (d = 2.04).
 We used information from this meta-analysis to retrieve Cohen's d values for the planned t-tests and focused on the smaller effect size between the two (i.e., d = 1.44).
 To account for potential publication bias (Anderson, Kelley, & Maxwell, 2017), we have considered half of the reported Cohen's d value (d = 0.7) for power analysis.
 Hence, the estimated sample for a one-tailed dependent sample t-test resulted in 25 participants.